woof-sandbox/sandbox/README.md

 **[ConfigControllerFactory](./contracts/ConfigControllerFactory.sol)** - Contract that inherits `IConfigControllerFactory.sol` and is used for deploying `ConfigController.sol` contract via clone proxy pattern.

 **[ConfigController](./contracts/ConfigController.sol)** - Contract that inherits `IConfigController.sol` and is used for deploying a new comet via `SandboxCometFactory.sol` contract.

-**[SandboxCometFactory](./contracts/SandboxCometFactory.sol)** - Factory contract that inherits `ISandboxCometFactory.sol` and is used creating new comet instances using the clone pattern.

 ## Supplementary contracts